 KA Hanna is a retired engineer who enjoys gardening and conducting performance tests on garden products.

-Apple trees are a rewarding fruit tree for the backyard gardener.
-They require little care beyond basic watering and pruning, and some gardeners will even tell you to ignore the tree completely for a great crop.
+Apple trees are a rewarding fruit tree for the backyard gardener because they require little care beyond basic watering and pruning.
+Some gardeners will even tell you to ignore the tree completely for a great crop.

 When to Thin Apples